Autumint/Mulligan/README.md

-# Tainted-Decks
+# Balatro: Mulligan
-Implementation of Tainted Decks for Balatro.
-Inspired by The Binding of Isaac's tainted characters.
+Implementation of Tainted Decks, Jokers and More for Balatro.
+Inspired by The Binding of Isaac: Repentance

+# Decks
 ---

 ## Curdled Deck